RostakaGmfun/elix/README.md

 # elix

-elix is a C++ entity-component (de)serialization library without code generation.
+elix is a C++ entity-component serialization library without code generation.
-This literally means that C++ compiler generates all the code required for (de)serialization with as little help from user as possible.
+This literally means that C++ compiler generates all the code required for serialization and deserialization with as little help from user as possible.

 ## Dependencies